hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-avado.md

 If the HOPR client will ask you to enter the **security token**, enter this fixed phrase: `!5qxc9Lp1BE7IFQ-nrtttU`

 The installation process has been finished!
 Now you can proceed to [Guide using a hoprd node](guide-using-a-hoprd-node).

+## Additional HOPR configuration on Avado

+HOPR node running on Avado can be configured to use custom RPC provider.
+If you're running an ETH node client on your Avado, you can use it's RPC endpoint URL and paste it into `HOPRD_PROVIDER` environment variable on the configuration page.

+Updating the value will restart your HOPR node on Avado, and point it to your ETH client.

+**WARNING:** HOPR is currently using Gnosis chain (formerly xdai).
+If your ETH client is setup with a different chain, HOPR node will not work!